 The Great Dane breed holds a smorgasbord of genes.
-The dogs come in a vast variety of coat colors albeit, only six coat colors for the Great Dane breed are regarded as standard Great Dane dog.
+The dogs come in a vast variety of coat colours albeit, only six coat colours for the Great Dane breed are regarded as standard Great Dane dog.

 Great Dane and its ‘tail’